I have a love/hate relationship with the idea of hacks.

 To illustrate the Big Rocks Theory, Dr. Covey uses a parable in which a teacher stands before a class and shows them an empty mason jar.

-The teacher then takes several large rocks and puts them in the mason jar until she can’t fit in any more of them and then she asks the students “is the jar full”?
+The teacher then takes several large rocks and puts them in the mason jar until she can’t fit in any more of them and then asks the students “is this jar full”?

 The students, of course, say that “yes indeed, the jar is full.”